DavidMiserak/GoCard/README.md

 The project is under active development with several features planned:

-1. **Card Creation and Editing Interface**: In-app card creation and editing
-2. **Search and Filter Functionality**: Advanced search capabilities for your card collection
+1. **Search and Filter Functionality**: Advanced search capabilities for your card collection
-3. **Import/Export Compatibility**: Interoperability with other SRS systems like Anki
+2. **Import/Export Compatibility**: Interoperability with other SRS systems like Anki
-4. **Customizable Styling and Themes**: Personalize your learning environment
+3. **Customizable Styling and Themes**: Personalize your learning environment
-5. **Code Testing Integration**: Run and test code snippets directly from cards
+4. **Code Testing Integration**: Run and test code snippets directly from cards
-6. **Configuration File Management**: More customization options
+5. **Configuration File Management**: More customization options

-For more details, see the [issues.org](issues.org) file.

 ## Contributing